shoosein219/metagenomics_ARG/README.md

 ### Step 2: Taxonomic profiling with Kraken2
 https://benlangmead.github.io/aws-indexes/k2

 Here, I use the Standard-8 version for simplicity.
-But, ideally for ARG, I would create a custom Kraken 2 database, integrating ARG annotations from databases like MegaRes or CARD (Comprehensive Antibiotic Resistance Database) for a more bioinformatically efficient pipeline, if taxonomic profiling is not a major concern.
+But, ideally for ARG, I would create a custom Kraken 2 database, integrating ARG annotations from databases like MegaRes or CARD (Comprehensive Antibiotic Resistance Database) for a more bioinformatically efficient pipeline, if taxonomic profiling is not a major concern (ie) with synthetic communities where group member identity is known.

 ### Step 3: Antimicrobial Resistance Gene Identification with MegaRes